Photo of the church

 Parish Pastoral Council

 The Parish Council consists of a group of Parishioners led by our Priest.
-The aim is to provide leadership and support to those who are active within the Parish.
+The aim is to provide support to those who are active within the Parish.
 Parish Pastoral Councils are becoming increasingly commonplace within the Church and provide valuable assistance to the Parish Priest, enabling him more free time for his pastoral work, as well as providing cohesion and direction for parishioners working within the Parish.

 The Council will endeavour to fairly represent all aspects of Parish Life.